EddieVeronese/Vision_robotics/README.md

 # Vision Robotics
 ## Installation
-To install YoloV5 follow this repository https://github.com/ultralytics/yolov5
+To install YoloV5 dependencies follow this repository https://github.com/ultralytics/yolov5

 Follow the steps below to install all the necessary dependencies.